openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 This document is Part 1 of FAPI Security Profile 1.0.
 It specifies a baseline security profile of OAuth that is suitable for protecting APIs with a moderate inherent risk.
 Importantly, this profile does not provide non-repudiation (signing of authorization requests and responses) and sender-constrained access tokens.
 If such features or a higher level of security is desired, the use of [FAPI Security Profile 1.0 - Part 2: Advanced][Part2] is recommended.

-Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
+Although it is possible to code an OpenID provider and relying party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of OpenID Connect and want to achieve a higher level of security.
 Implementers are encouraged to understand the security considerations contained in Section 7.6 before embarking on a 'from scratch' implementation.

 # 1. Scope